DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

   - Select the Manage>Groups Tab
   - Double-Click on TaskAdmins
-  - Select the Role Mappins Tab
+  - Select the Role Mappings Tab
-  - Select all rts*** and res*** roles in the "Available Roles" list and click on "Add selected" to move it to the "Assigned Roles" list
+  - Select all rts*** roles in the "Available Roles" list and click on "Add selected" to move it to the "Assigned Roles" list

   ![Assign Admin Roles](/images/Keycloak/assign_rtsadministrators_role.png)